vvvk-gh/githubCrashCourse/readme.md

     - <img width="412" alt="abm" src="https://user-images.githubusercontent.com/22676852/126391386-d25fad14-f462-44b1-8fd8-134f046be3ff.PNG">

- - Recursive Merging : This happens when they have more code changes/versions/commits from the common ancestor and these forms a new merge commit.
+ - Recursive Merging : This happens when they have more code changes/versions/commits from the common ancestor in the masster and these forms a new merge commit.

     - intial stage